Austin Connelly

-Austin William Connelly (born September 18, 1996) is a professional golfer who plays on the European Tour.
+Austin Connelly (born September 18, 1996) is a professional golfer who plays on the European Tour.
 He holds dual citizenship in Canada and the United States.

 Amateur career

 Connelly was born in Irving, Texas, to an American mother and Canadian father.
 Connelly won the 2014 FJ Invitational by six strokes, and he won the Jones Cup Invitational the following year.
 He played two 2015 PGA Tour events as an amateur, the AT&T Byron Nelson Championship and RBC Canadian Open, and made the cut in both.
 After committing to Southern Methodist University, and later the University of Arkansas, Connelly instead turned professional in August 2015.

 Professional career

 In 2015, Connelly played three events on PGA Tour Canada, making two cuts.
 The next season, he had four top-10 finishes and placed seventh on the tour's Order of Merit.
 He earned conditional status for the 2017 European Tour season via its qualifying school and had a pair of top-10 results at the ISPS Handa World Super 6 Perth and the Nordea Masters.